openebs-archive/elves/sup/README.md

 ## Structuring projects with sup

-- Query: Can we import external sup file(s) ?
-  - Answer: This is not possible
-- Instead once can follow `bootstrapping approach`
+We can follow `bootstrapping` approach to structure large projects with sup.
+This approach assumes significance, since Sup does not allow import of external Supfiles.

 > Bootstrapping is the leveraging of a small initial effort into something larger and more significant.

+How to employ `bootstrapping` approach ?

-- We shall have a bootstraping Supfile
+- We shall have a Supfile referred to as a bootstrap Supfile.
-- A bootstrap Supfile will consist of defaults & constants
+- A bootstrap Supfile will consist of defaults & constants & other common properties.
-- The bootstrap Supfile will consist of a single command only called the bootstrap commad.
+- The bootstrap Supfile will consist of a single command referred to as the bootstrap command.
 - This bootstrap command will:
-  - pass all its defaults/constants &
+  - Pass all its defaults, constants, etc properties to external Supfile(s).
-  - Invoke a sup `target` command present in external supfile
+  - Invoke a sup command present in external Supfile:
+    - This sup command available in external Supfile is referred to as `target`.
-    - NOTE: A sup `target` command is an alias of multiple commands
+    - A sup `target` command is an alias of multiple commands.
+    - i.e. can invoke multiple commands in succession.
-  - This process of bootstrapping can be followed again in external sufile(s)
+- This process of bootstrapping can be followed again in external Supfile(s) as well.

+Below is a sample bootstrap Supfile

 ```yaml
  install-omm: